slott56/Stingray-Reader/docs/source/demo/profile.rst

 ..  _`demo_profile`:

 ##########################################################
-Data Profiling Demonstration
+Data Profiling
 ##########################################################

 This is a data profiling application that can be applied to workbooks to examine the data.
 This can help design builder functions for applications.
+The idea is that when a data profiling run fails, there are three possible problems:

+-   The data has changed and this is the first we've heard of the change.
+    We need to extend the application to handle this.

+-   Our provious understanding of the data was incomplete, and this data shows a previously unknown case.
+    This suggests our application had a latent bug.

+-   The data really **is** bad.
+    The data must be rejected and reworked.

+Finding out which of these three things requires concrete details from a data profiling application.

 This produces simple RST-format output on stdout.
 A common use case is the following:

 ..  code-block:: bash